viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Create a new RTL Project in Vivado 2024.1.
 Select your version of Cora Z7 from the list of boards.

 Let's first set the constraints.
-Download the [Cora-Z7-07S-Master.xdc](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/Cora-Z7-07S-Master.xdc) from my repository, which I tailored for this tutorial, and add it as a constraints source file to the project.
+Download the [Cora-Z7-07S-Master.xdc](https://github.com/Digilent/digilent-xdc/blob/master/Cora-Z7-07S-Master.xdc) from the Digilent [XDC repository](https://github.com/Digilent/digilent-xdc/tree/master) and import it in Vivado as a constraints file (this file will work also for Cora Z7-10).

 We will use the two buttons, the dedicated analog input v_p/v_n (labeled V_P/V_N on the board) and the auxiliary input vaux1_p/vaux1_n (labeled A0 on the board; the vaux1_n is connected to ground, it doesn't have a pin on the board).
-These are the port definitions, which are uncommented in the constraints file:
+Uncomment the following lines in the constraints file:

 ```
 ## Buttons